FrontendMasters/front-end-handbook/README.md

 Part III: Front-end developer tools
 ---
-Part three briefly explains and identifies the tools of the trade.
+Part three briefly explains and identifies tools of the trade.

 ***